A Worldwide Trend

 Non- and low alcoholic beer is the fastest-growing segment in the beer industry.
 Sales are booming worldwide, having increased by 3.9% in the past five years.
 There is a growing trend of drinking brews with no- or low level of alcohol among consumers.
 Meanwhile, brewers have noted a noticeable decline in sales of regular beers, or those with 4% to 6% alcohol by volume (ABV).

-The biggest markets for low/no alcohol beers are the Millennials and Gen Zers.
-Compared to the older generations who drank during their teens and early 20s, these groups are drinking less and are more health conscious.
+The biggest markets for low/no alcohol beers are Millennials and Gen Zers.
+Compared to the older generations who drank during their teens and early 20s, these groups are drinking less and are more health-conscious.
 A recent study also indicates that these young drinkers prefer low/no alcohol brews to stay in control in the face of constant social-media surveillance.

 China and Its Booming Non-Alcoholic Beer Market